Jan 28, 2021

 December 30, 2021

 Unprecedented sustained blizzard of heavy wet snow has broken thousands of trees and taken out power lines and phone lines.
-Just about every road, somewhere along its length, has a bramble of power-line cable lying across it.
+Just about every road in the west County, somewhere along its length, has a bramble of power-line cable lying across it.
 Gas stations not selling gas, grocery stores unable to open.
 On a very small scale of commerce, people are accepting cash, only cash.
 But as ATMs don’t work, nobody has cash.
 This will go on for a long time; repair crews will be overwhelmed.

-Sagging roof of Shasta trailer.
-Birch across power line (freed by “walking up” its trunk with crosscut-saw undercuts).
+Sagging roofs under white saddles.
+Birch fallen across power line (freed by “walking up” its trunk with crosscut-saw undercuts).

 * * * *